Do I Need To Hire A Pattern Cutter ?

 “No one ever listened themselves out of a job”

-While large international fashion companies can afford three or four attempts at a design before achieving a final pattern and sample, most smaller companies with limited budgets do not have this luxury.
-The Pattern Cutter needs to get it right first time, or second time at worst.
-The Pattern Cutter you choose must be able to lead you to provide whatever is required to achieve this.
+While large international fashion companies can afford three or four attempts before achieving a final pattern and sample, most smaller companies with limited budgets do not have this luxury.
+The Pattern needs to be right first time.
+Or second time at worst.
+The Pattern Cutter must be able to lead you to provide whatever is required to achieve this.
 Be prepared to supply some basic measurements, and appropriate existing garments where possible.

 Your pattern cutter should be able to save you money throughout the entire process of sampling and manufacturing.
 Ideally they should be able to liaise between you and the factory.
 In my opinion it would be a mistake to opt for a service that supplied patterns along with production.
 A pattern cutter needs to be independent from the factory in order to ensure that the factory is held to account if the production is below standard.